Hawaiian Favorites: Malasadas, the Portuguese Doughnut Recipe

 Step by Step Instructions

 - In the small mixing bowl, combine yeast and warm water together, stir and set aside.
 In the large bowl (without oil coating), beat 6 eggs on medium-fast speed with electric mixer until they are light and fluffy.
-(Set beaten eggs aside while you replace your beaters with dough hook on your mixer) Place eggs back onto mixer and add the following: yeast mixture, ¼ c melted butter, ¾ cup of sugar, 1-1/2 cups of whole milk, ½ cup of half and half, and salt.
+(Set beaten eggs aside while you replace your beaters with dough hook on your mixer) Place eggs back onto mixer and add the following: yeast mixture, ¼ cup melted butter, ¾ cup of sugar, 1-1/2 cups of whole milk, ½ cup of half-n-half, and salt.

 - On slow-medium speed, begin mixing all the ingredients together.
 Slowly add the flour (1 cup at a time) until the dough begins to softly form into a large ball.
 Once the dough ball is formed, place it in the large bowl that is coated with oil.
 Tightly cover the bowl with saran (plastic) wrap.
 Place a kitchen towel on top for added warmth if you would need to speed up the “rising” process a bit.
 The dough needs to double in size and shape.
-This will take approximately 1 hour 20 minutes before reaching the correct size. *(Rising process depends on how warm the area is where you place your bowl.
+This will take approximately 1-1/2 hours to reach the correct size. *(Rising process depends on how warm the area is where you place your bowl.
 Find a warm spot and remember to cover the bowl with a kitchen towel to help the dough rise faster)

-- Once the dough has risen and doubled in size, scatter flour on a flat even surface to make rolling the dough out easier.
+- Spread flour on a flat even surface to make rolling the dough out easier.
 Roll the dough out to a thickness of a ¼ inch.
 Using a sharp knife, cut your dough into 1 inch sized squares.
 Drop the pieces of dough squares into the heated oil.
 Stir often to avoid them becoming stuck to each other or getting uneven spots of brown.
 Fry the squares 2-4 minutes depending on your preference of browning.

 - If you are not using a deep fryer, remove the malasadas with a slotted spoon to help the excess oil drain away as you place them on a bed of 2-5 paper towels.
 Before the malasadas cool, roll them in the remaining white sugar (or sugar, cinnamon, and nutmeg mix).
 Serve warm. *Tip (I also place 2 cups of sugar in a brown paper bag and place the warm malasadas in the bag to coat them.
 Easier and less messy!)

-A few Tips on Making the Perfect Malasada
+A Few Helpful Tips On Making the Perfect Masada

 1. Be sure to maintain your oil for frying your malasadas at 350 degrees.